keylimesoda/MaddenAmp/trunk/readme.txt

 * More...

-8. LICENCE
+7. LICENCE
 ==========
-This program is developed under the LGPL.
+This program is developed under the GPL.
 See licence.txt for full licence.